 SEMAC announces a call for proposals from organizations that provide arts programming.
-All proposed projects must begin no earlier than December and take place within twelve months, culminating with a Capstone Event that is accessible and open to the public.
-Online Applications will be available throughout the month of September with an October 1, 2017 submission deadline.
+All proposed projects must begin no earlier than June and take place within twelve months, culminating with a Capstone Event that is accessible and open to the public.
+Online Applications will be available throughout the month of March with an April 1, 2018 Submission Deadline.

 - All categories require at least 20% in matching funds.

 - Individual artists are not eligible to apply.

 - Offered twice a year; the next deadline will be October 1, 2018.